AlessandroTambellini/ica0002/backup_restore.md

+Install and configure infrastructure with Ansible:

+    `ansible-playbook infra.yaml`

 -   Restore MySQL data from the backup:

-    Go to vm where MySQL is located --> AlessandroTambellini-1 or AlessandroTambellini-2
+    Go to vm where MySQL replica is located.
+Therefore open ./hosts file and search for "db_secondary" Then, run the following commands on vm:

     1. `sudo -u backup duplicity --no-encryption restore rsync://AlessandroTambellini@backup.rabix.io/mysql /home/backup/restore/mysql`
     2. enter privileged mode: `sudo su -`